Well, this aged well.

 The last few years have been mostly down for the systems that we call “social media.”
 Once thought to be the pinnacle of the late-capitalist engine for consumer surveillance and arbitrarily profitable advertising engines people finally seemed to be having second thoughts about using a system that records and broadcasts their every thought and action to the entire Internet at once all to sell clicks and ads for someone else’s profit.
 They didn’t think too hard about not doing this anymore, but the thought did cross through the collective conciousness, if only for a microsecond.
 Then the kid pictures continued to go up and the “day in the life” videos continued to be posted.
 Ah well.

-Then in a fun twist, a self-centered billionaire narcisscist dipshit asshole made a joke about buying twitter for 44 billion dollars and then it turned that, joke’s on him, he had actually made an offer that he could not back out of.
+Then in a fun twist, a self-centered billionaire narcisscist dipshit asshole made a joke about buying twitter for 44 billion dollars and then it turned out that, joke’s on him, he had actually made an offer that he could not back out of.
 And that went really well.

 So now we are in a situation summed up by this message: